 9 Ways to Make Your Bathroom Look More Expensive

 The bathroom is one of the most expensive rooms in the house to renovate, second only to kitchens (hence why most of us tend to leave these spaces as is).
 But you don’t need a gut renovation to make your space feel luxe.
-If installing marble tile, acquiring a lust-worthy claw-foot tub, and splurging on a rain shower aren't in the cards, there are still numerous ways you can give your bathroom an expensive look without breaking the bank.
+If installing marble tile, acquiring a lust-worthy claw-foot tub, and splurging on a rain shower is not in the cards, there are still numerous ways you can give your bathroom an expensive look without breaking the bank.

 Add a Place to Perch